Are SEO plugins Useless?

 How that becomes robotic, I don’t know.

-Some people use a Picture with their H1 title, and all H2 heading tags, because they say each heading is as important as the next.
+Some people use a Picture with their H1 title, and all H2 heading tags, because they say each heading has equal value.

 It works, it works well in fact.